-During its first financial period of trading, the Company generated a net profit of €750.
+During the financial year the Company generated a net profit of €750.

 Capital Structure

 The Company has issued 1 share, of the total authorised share capital of €1,000,000, divided into 1,000,000 shares of €1 each.
 The issued share capital is held by Acorn Investments Limited on behalf of a charitable trust.
 Each share carries the right to full vote at general meetings of the Company.
 The PPN holds seniority over the share capital.